marciomizuhara/TensorflorNeuralNetsProject/README.md

 ## Goal
 To build a model that predicts whether or not a borrower will pay back their loan based on historical information.

-## Required Datases
+## Required Datasets
 We will be using a subset of the LendingClub DataSet obtained from Kaggle: https://www.kaggle.com/wordsforthewise/lending-club.
-The following should be download and extracted to the project root folder.
+The following should be downloaded and extracted to the project root folder.
 * lending_club_loan_two.csv: the main dataset
 * lending_club_info.csv: an info dataset to help out describing the main dataset columns